UNIT-5 CODE GENERATION & CODE OPTIMIZATION

 b) Syntax tree

-c) Three address code
+c) Three address code - We

 assume front end produces low-level intermediate representation i.e.